Janesville man gets five years in prison in friend's fentanyl overdose

 Later, in jail, a detective listened to a call Jacobson made during which he said he he was praying for "five in, five out," which likely referred to time in prison and on extended supervision, according to the complaint.

-Ultimately, the sentence Monday gave Jacobson was five in and 10 out including the five years of probation tacked on for in the counterfiet money charges.
+Ultimately, the sentence Monday gave Jacobson was five in and 10 out including the five years of probation tacked on for the counterfeit money charges.

 The relative speed at which the case moved through the court system, about one year, and the sentence of five years plus supervision—wasn't full consolation to one of VanKraanen's family members.